bham11/bham11/README.md

 ### Hi there 👋

 My name is Brandon Hampstead.
-I am a Computer Science and Economics student at Northeastern University, with a passion for sports and data analytics.
-I am currently working as a Data Engineering Co-op at ASICS Digital and work with the Northeastern Men's Hockey team as a Hockey Analyst!
+I am a Computer Science and Economics major in my final year at Northeastern University.
+I am passionate about all things sports data!
+I work as a Hockey Analyst for the Northeastern Men's Hockey team!

-I have experience coding in Python, SQL, Java, C#, R.
+I have experience coding in Python, SQL, Java, C#, and R.

 <!--